 BeON Home Protection System – $129.00

-Technology continues to amaze me, especially having a smart lightbulb system which makes it look like someone is home when I’m out traveling.
+Technology continues to amaze me, especially having a smart lightbulb system which makes it look like someone is home when I’m out traveling, which in combination with the services offered by someone like cctv perth, gives me piece of mind.
 BeON Home lightbulbs are smarty pants in that they learn your on and off lamp habits so when you’re away, they will turn on and off making it seem as though the home is occupied.
 In addition to having that smart function, I like using the smartphone app to turn the lights on and off from wherever I’m sitting in my home.
 This was very useful with my broken ankle and mobility was an issue.
 And, during Hurricane Irma and I was without power for 6 days, BeON Home lightbulbs have a few hours of stored power so I had some light from them.

 Coravin Wine System – Starting at $199.95